Administrator-Alex/Admin_Alex/README.md

 TrojanXD is written in C#.
-Some code that i found online :D
+Some code that i found online :D.
 Reverse for metasploit remote execution.